spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   - ``output_type = multi`` combines data  into a single "uber" IFU cube, this the default mode for :ref:`calwebb_spec2 <calwebb_spec2>` pipeline for MIRI data (the default mode for NIRSpec data in the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline is to produce ``band`` cubes).
-    If in addition, if channel, band, grating, or filter are also set, then only the data set by those parameters will be combined into an "uber" cube.
+    In addition, if channel, band, grating, or filter are also set, then only the data set by those parameters will be combined into an "uber" cube.
     If the `output_type=multi` 	option is used with  NIRSPec prism data, then the output IFU cubes will have a non-linear wavelength plane.